sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

     1. It supported our team building process
     2. We test our game online every week

-- Weekly meetings of the whole group at the Irchel have simplified communication.
-Meeting in person has the advantage that problems can be discussed bilaterally and the others can continue to work, but at the same time can listen with one ear.
+- Weekly meetings of the whole group at the Irchel campus have simplified communication.
+Meeting in person has the advantage that problems can be discussed bilaterally, and the others can continue to work, but at the same time can listen with one ear.

 - The use of Git and the clarification of how we work with this tool has made it much easier to edit the software efficiently, the main feature of Git we used was: